Business Lines

 Our Strengths in Juice

-We are involved in the entire value chain of citrus processing, from farming to distribution of packaged juices.
-In addition to merchandizing and risk management expertise, our success in the global fruit juice business is supported by extensive physical assets, sustainable operations and traceable supply chains.
+We are involved in the entire citrus processing value chain, from farming to distribution of packaged juices.
+In addition to merchandizing and risk management expertise, our success in this global business is supported by extensive physical assets, sustainable operations and traceable supply chains.

-Our assets include nurseries to grow seedling fruit trees, over 25,000 hectares of citrus groves (with more than 14 million trees) across 38 farms, 4 state-of-the-art processing facilities in Brazil and China, and 2 distribution terminals in Brazil and Belgium.
+Our assets include 25,000+ hectares of citrus groves with 14 million+ trees, across 36 farms managed by LDC in Brazil, as well as three state-of-the-art processing facilities in Brazil and two distribution terminals in Brazil and Belgium.

-Our citrus terminals in the Port of Santos, Brazil, and in Ghent, Belgium, are capable of handling both Frozen Concentrate Orange Juice (FCOJ) and Not From Concentrate Orange Juice (NFCOJ) in bulk and drums.
+Our citrus port terminals in Santos, Brazil and Ghent, Belgium are capable of handling both Frozen Concentrate Orange Juice (FCOJ) and Not-From-Concentrate Orange Juice (NFCOJ) in bulk and drums.